Use Tesco voucher codes & cashback

 Shop with a Tesco Credit Card

-If you regularly shop at Tesco, you could be better off using a Tesco Bank Clubcard credit card to pay for your purchases as they allow you to earn points as you shop.
+If you regularly shop at Tesco, you could be better off using a Tesco credit card to pay for your purchases.

-All Tesco’s other cards allow you to earn one Clubcard point for every £4 spent in Tesco and one point for every £8 spent elsewhere.
+You'll generally get five Clubcard points for every £4 you spend in Tesco (or on Tesco fuel) and one point for every £8 spent elsewhere.